Leg Press to Squat Conversion Calculator

 Machine-Specific Conversion Factors

-Different leg press machine designs result in different conversion ratios:
+Different leg press machine designs—including the 45-degree sled (most common in gyms), horizontal/seated machines, and vertical leg press—result in different conversion ratios:

 Machine Type Conversion Factor Physics Explanation